laurestine/laurestine.github.io/supervision.md

 - Fiona Smith is developing a set of robust part-of-speech tagging guidelines for a Tlingit corpus, designed to be usable by non-experts in Tlingit.
 I hold biweekly meetings with her to discuss refinements to the guidelines.

 - Jasmine Cloutier-Fournier and Lydia Lepki are applying the part-of-speech tagging guidelines to tag a Tlingit corpus.
 Over the course of a semester, I have trained them in Tlingit sentence structure and key morphological patterns.
-I also developed a workflow for them to verify each other's work.
+I have also developed a workflow for them to verify each other's work.
 I distill any mistakes into suggestions to improve the guidelines.

 - Mona Liu is developing a Tlingit verb lemmatizing program.
 I have taught her the patterns of Tlingit verbs' morphological and phonological structure and I regularly evaluate her work.